raheelsayeed/concordcore/README.md

 `Concord_`
 =========

---- not ready for use ---
+--- note: not ready for use, check `main.py` for latest on init ---

 Python framework to compute and yeild recommendations based on published evidence, clinical practice guideline(s),for a given longitudinal health record.